-This is a collection of my thoughts and opinions related (sometimes vaguely) to my core business, teaching English online.
+This is a collection of my thoughts and opinions related (sometimes vaguely) to my core business, IT (specifically the Cloud), and teaching English online.

 How is everyone feeling about the current surge in aspiring online TEFL teachers with "qualifications" obtained free or within a couple of days?
 I've even seen one ad claiming you can get TEFL certified in one day!
 I think this is seriously devaluing the many hours and hard work we put in to get our Level 5 certification.
 It is also flooding the market with unqualified teachers and in the long term, while they will disappear, I'm scared of the ripple effect it will have on legitimate teachers and the credibility of online teaching.